KimberleyJensen/mdx-net/README.md

 # KUIELab-MDX-Net

-- This is a modified KUIELab-MDX-Net to train a vocal model with just the vocals and instrumental (no bass, drums or other stem needed)
+- This is a modified KUIELab-MDX-Net used to train the models for the aicrowd music demixing challenge.
+-
 ## 0. Environment

 - I used Ubuntu 18.04